Bir, Himachal Pradesh: Population

 The population of Bir is primarily composed of Indian agriculturalists.
 There is also a sizable community of Tibetan refugees in the Bir Tibetan Colony (see below) and a small community of international expatriates and long-term students, volunteers, and visitors.
+Many in Bir work in the growing tourism sector, with hotels and homestays located in and around the village and spreading towards other villages, including Damehar, Gunehar, and Chauntra.
+Overall, ecotourism, spiritual studies, trekking to tribal villages, mountain biking, paragliding, and meditation draws visitors.

 Prominent institutions and attractions

-There are several institutions in Bir that attract students, tourists, volunteers and other visitors from around India and from abroad:
+Several institutions in Bir attract students, tourists, volunteers and other visitors from around India and from abroad:

 The Deer Park Institute is a "centre for the study of classical Indian wisdom traditions" established by Dzongsar Khyentse Rinpoche in March 2006 under the patronage of the Dalai Lama.
 The institute hosts frequent guest lectures and workshops with reputed scholars and meditation teachers.

 The Dharmalaya Institute is an eco-campus for service-learning and contemplative practice.
 Dharmalaya is an Indian charitable society (NGO) "devoted to education, service, and compassionate living, with a practical focus on sustainable village development, contemplative service-learning, and immersive ecotourism".

 Chokling Gompa is the monastery of Neten Chokling Rinpoche, a reincarnate lama in the Nyingma tradition of Tibetan Buddhism and the director of the film Milarepa (2006).
 The Tibetan architecture and large stupa are the principal attractions for casual visitors.
 In addition to its ongoing programmes for its full-time monastic students, the monastery periodically hosts Buddhist ceremonies open to the public.
 There is a guest house and restaurant on the premises.

 The Bir Tea Factory is a long-standing Bir cooperative, which offers tours for those interested in the process of tea production.

 Camp Oak View is the oldest glamping site in Bir Billing, Himachal Pradesh, India.
 It offers accommodations along with various outdoor and recreational activities.
 The camp provides facilities for bird watching, stargazing, and yoga meditation workshops organized periodically.
 Visitors can also participate in village and nature walks to explore the surrounding landscape.

 Several trekking routes originate from Camp Oak View, including the Hanuman Garh Trek, Thathi Village Trek, Waterfall Trek, and Sunset Point Trek.
 The area around the camp serves as the primary water source for all monasteries in the Bhattu and Bir regions.